-After Alice Paul, Lucy Burns and their colleagues are released, they renew their efforts to get a constitutional amendment, granting women the right to vote.
+After Alice Paul, Lucy Burns and their colleagues are released, the women renew their efforts to get a constitutional amendment, granting women the right to vote.

-When the war is over, it is no longer possible to ignore the accomplishments of women - particularly for the war effort - as they had collectively worked in factories, and elsewhere, to produce what was used in battle.
+When World War I is over, it is no longer possible to ignore the accomplishments of women - particularly for the war effort - as they had collectively worked in factories, and elsewhere, to produce what was used in battle.

 President Wilson, who had previously disapproved of the White House pickets, announces the 19th amendment.
 It must be ratified by three-quarters of the states to make it law.

 It all comes down to the vote of one young man in Tennessee.

 At 4:50 into this video clip, we see what happens when Harry Burn switches his vote from "no" to "yes."
 He follows the urging of his mother who had written him a letter:

 Hurrah, and vote for suffrage!
 Don’t keep them in doubt.

 After the 19th amendment was passed, Alice Paul continued her work on behalf of women's rights.
 She lived a long life and never married.
 The Library of Congress tells us what happened to Lucy Burns: